-Please consider giving toward *Rhoda’s g-tube by following this link.
+Please consider giving toward *Rhoda’s g-tube by following this link .
+NEED COVERED!

-You can also help pay medical bills associated with *Rhoda’s hospital care here.
+You can help pay medical bills associated with *Rhoda’s hospital care here.

 Shared by former volunteer foster mom Katie on Facebook: